Ambam (gorilla): Life

-In January 2011, animal researcher Johanna Watson posted an eighteen-second YouTube video of Ambam walking upright; it included a snippet of "Walk Like a Man" by The Four Seasons.
+In January 2011, animal researcher Johanna Watson posted an eighteen-second YouTube video of Ambam walking upright; it included a snippet of "Walk Like a Man" by the Four Seasons.
 The video went viral, amassing more than five million views.
 The video was featured on the television programme Rude Tube.

+Upright walking for very short periods among primates like bonobos, chimpanzees and gorillas is well known.
+But longer periods of sustained bipedalism like those demonstrated by Ambam were previously considered rare.
+Wild chimpanzees in the Bossou Hills Reserve, for example, are known to walk upright while collecting and carrying nuts.

-Zookeepers deduced that he walked upright in order to hold more food, see over his enclosure walls and know when food was coming, and to keep his hands dry in wet conditions.
+Zookeepers deduced that Ambam walked upright in order to hold more food, see over his enclosure walls and know when food was coming, and to keep his hands dry in wet conditions.
 He was not taught to walk upright, and was assumed to have copied zookeepers.
-Upright walking had been observed in other members of his family, including his father, sister, half-sister, and nephew.
+Upright walking behaviour was observed in other members of Ambam's family, including his father, sister, half-sister and nephew.
 The other gorillas in his enclosure were uninterested in his upright walking and did not replicate it.
-Gorillas had been observed walking upright prior to Ambam, though Ambam did so more often.

-On his 21st birthday in 2011, he was gifted a present filled with food, on his 24th and 25th birthdays, in 2014 and 2015 respectively, he was given cakes.
+Ambam was documented walking upright more often than other gorillas.

+In 2018, Louis, a western lowland gorilla at the Philadelphia Zoo, was found engaging in the same extended upright walking behavior as Ambam.
+It is believed that like Ambam, Louis walks upright to help collect and carry food.
+Similar to Ambam, who likes to keep his hands dry, Louis is unusually fastidious, and may also walk upright to keep his hands clean and free from mud.
+Scientists believe that gorillas will forgo knuckle-walking to use their hands for gathering food, which may help explain the evolution of bipedalism in humans.

 Ambam died on 1 October 2022, aged 32, at Port Lympne, of a heart attack.
+He had approximately 25 siblings, but no offspring.

+Influence

+To prepare for the role of Caesar, a fictional chimpanzee in the film Rise of the Planet of the Apes (2011), actor Andy Serkis spent long periods watching footage of Ambam and a western lowland gorilla at the Campo Gorilla Reserve in the Los Angeles Zoo.